Chostakovitch/TactileBrush/README.md

 This algorithm gives a general method to create haptic illusions of a 2D motion from a 2D grid of *actuators* (which may be ERMs, LRAs, haptic excitors...).
 It is based on two known haptic illusions :

 * Phantom actuator, or funneling illusion : when you feel an actuator at one place while none is there.
-Instead, two close actuators are triggered at the same time with a variable intensity, and the brain interpret these signals as a single actuator located in between.
+Instead, two close actuators are triggered at the same time with a variable intensity, and the brain interprets these signals as a single actuator located in between.
 * Apparent motion, when the consecutive activation of two actuators feels like a continuous motion.
 This illusion is subject to the right choice of duration, frequency, and [SOA](https://en.wikipedia.org/wiki/Stimulus_onset_asynchrony).

 The algorithm has a few constraints :